 Host cobalt With YouTube Support

-Head over to https://github.com/ViRb3/wgcf/releases/latest and download one from the asset list based on your system.
+Head over to https://github.com/ViRb3/wgcf/releases/latest and download one from the asset list based on your server.

 # Replace version with the latest